Why go on an escorted rail holiday?

 “You’ve got the opportunity to visit Scotland’s islands, such as Skye and Orkney, without the need to use the car,” Emma Greer from UK our rail specialist McKinlay Kidd explains.
 Escorted rail holidays add in the necessary ferries and other transfers, making sure you can see more than just the stations.

-Let our escorted rail holidays guide whisk you away to India, Japan or the wilds of Scotland.
-Escorted journeys come with an expert guide, so you can get the most out of your trip.
+Let our escorted rail holidays guide whisk you away to India, Japan or the wilds of Scotland with a guide, so you can get the most out of your trip.

 Use our map and highlights page to decide where to go on an escorted rail holiday... just don't expect to stay in one place for long.